open-policy-agent/kube-mgmt/README.md

 data.opa["hello-data"]["x.json"].a[0]  # evaluates to 1
 ```
 Note: "opa" is the namespace for the configMap.
-Note2: You may mock this in a test just like other objects `with data.opa as my_mocked_object`
+You may mock this in a test like other objects: `with data.opa as my_mocked_object`.

 ## Caching